infor-design/enterprise/docs/CONTRIBUTING.md

 ### Bug Reports

-:beetle: A bug is a _demonstrable problem_ that is caused by the code in the repository.
-Good bug reports are extremely helpful - thank you :+1:!
+A bug is a _demonstrable problem_ that is caused by the code in the repository.
+Good bug reports are extremely helpful - thank you!

 Guidelines for bug reports: